 AI systems from Berlin are used not only to support the internal processes of hospitals, but also for operation planning, diagnostics and data analysis of specific clinical pictures.
 Apps on fitness and health are developed as well as chatbots which accompany patients during the healing process: from the diagnosis of the illness to the visit to the doctor.

-A bright example in the field is the Berlin startup Ada, which obtained funding of 40 million euros in 2017 for their sophisticated AI-powered diagnostics app.
+A bright example of AI in healthcare is Berlin startup Ada, which obtained funding of 40 million euros in 2017 for their sophisticated AI-powered diagnostics app.
 Launched globally in over 130 countries, Ada serves as a personal health consultant who evaluates the user’s health symptoms to provide suggestions about how to deal with them swiftly and efficiently.
 Another successful startup from Berlin is Audatic, which filters distracting background noises for hearing impaired or deaf people..

 A special focus of the Berlin AI companies is the development of driver assistance systems, such German Auto Labs, which is a pioneer in automotive voice AI.
 Besides the core areas of autonomous driving, Berlin is also working on AI systems for road maps, apps for pedestrians and augmented reality systems for air traffic.

 Text: Uhura Creative Media